CumulusNetworks/docs/content/version/cumulus-linux-321/Network-Solutions/Docker-on-Cumulus-Linux.md

  - /display/CL321/Docker+on+Cumulus+Linux
  - /pages/viewpage.action?pageId=5127082
 pageID: 5127082
-product: Cumulus Linux
-version: 3.2.1
-imgData: cumulus-linux-321
-siteSlug: cumulus-linux-321
----
-Cumulus Linux 3.2 is based on Linux kernel 4.1, which supports the [Docker](https://www.docker.com/) engine.
+---Cumulus Linux 3.2 is based on Linux kernel 4.1, which supports the [Docker](https://www.docker.com/) engine.
 This means you can install Docker directly on a Cumulus Linux switch and you can run Docker containers natively on the switch.